 Applications are typically made available in early June for the upcoming school year and you can usually apply for a loan until 6 or 8 weeks before the end of your study period.

-It is best to apply for student loans as soon as possible to ensure that your application is processed before school begins.
-It is recommended that you submit your loan application by July 15th for the Fall semester or full academic year and by November 1st for the Winter semester.
+It is best to apply for student loans as soon as possible to ensure that your application is processed before the financial payment deadline.
+It is strongly recommended that you submit your loan application by July 15th for the Fall semester or full academic year and by November 1st for the Winter semester.

 Please remember that if your loan has not been processed by Financial Registration, you must be prepared to pay at least 10% of your balance owing.
 For more information about this, please see our Financial Policies & Procedures.